RasmussenLab/vamb/workflow/README.md

 2. Index resulting contig-file with minimap2 and create a sequence dictionary
 3. Map reads with minimap2 to the combined contig set
 4. Sort bam-files and create a jgi-count matrix by running individual samples in parallel
-5. Run VAMB to bin the contigs
+5. Run Vamb to bin the contigs
 6. Determine completeness and contamination of the bins using CheckM
 ```